abmjunaed/Refactoring-Summary/readme.md

 ### 16. Middle Man
 When an object delegates much of its functionality.
 ### 17. Inappropriate Intimacy
-When classes access to much to another classes.
+When classes access too much from other classes.
 ### 18. Alternative Classes with Different Interfaces
 Classes with methods that look to similar.
 ### 19. Incomplete Library Class